 Your teacher will send you an invite link to join a class.
-After you click the link, you'll be asked to make an account and will be added into the class.
-Make sure to sign up as a student!We highly recommend that students use a Google or Facebook account to sign up if they have it.
+After you click the link, you'll be asked to make an account and will then be added into the class.
+Make sure to sign up as a student!We highly recommend that students use a Google or Facebook account to sign up if they have one.

 You can reset your own password by going to the log-in screen and clicking on the "Lost password" button.
 You'll be asked to type in your account email, and then we'll send you a link to create a new password.

 FluentKey Live is an interactive classroom listening game.
 The teacher displays a video on a projector while students race to answer comprehension questions on their own devices and compete for the highest score.It's like Kahoot for language learning.
 But instead of just answering trivia questions, you can also watch fun, authentic videos in the language you're learning.
 Make listening fun and improve your listening comprehension skills at the same time!

 First, your teacher needs to start the game and display the join code.
 You can then join the game from the website on a computer or mobile device, or from the FluentKey app on iOS or Android.

 On a computer or mobile browser, you should go to https://fluentkey.com/live and type in the join code.

 You can also download the free FluentKey Live app from the iOS or Android app store.
 Just open the app and type in the join code--it's as easy as that.

 Your teacher needs to send you an invite link to join a class.
 After you click the link, you'll be asked to sign in (or make an account) and will then be added into the class.If you haven't made an account yet, we highly recommend that you use a Google or Facebook account to sign up.

 After you've joined a class, click on the “Assignments” tab in the banner.
 Here'll you see a list of assignments you need to do.